-Congratulations on your decision to kickstart a rewarding new career as a web developer or data scientist with an online coding bootcamp!
+Congratulations on your decision to kickstart a rewarding new career as a web developer, backend engineer, or data scientist with an online coding bootcamp!

 Ready to go all in?

 In this post you’ll find a step-by-step guide to applying to Lambda School – let’s get started.

 When you’re ready to begin, click the “Apply Now” button on LambdaSchool.com or navigate to https://admission.lambdaschool.com/apply.

 You will need to register for an account using your email or an SSO option (Google or Facebook) to access the application.
 We recommend that you use an email account that you check regularly, as we’ll send information about next steps as well as program information to the email address you list on your application.
 Once registration is complete, sign in with your new credentials to access the Application Checklist.

 There are also a few important things you should consider at this point in the application process:

 Once you’ve created your account, we’ll ask you to tell us a little more about yourself, including your age, address, and whether you live in the U.S. We require all students to be over 18, and to be a US citizen, permanent resident, or DACA-recipient.
 If you're not a US citizen or permanent resident, you must be able to pay tuition upfront.

 Lambda School is licensed differently in each state, so we also require you to list your current address.

 Next, we’ll ask you a few questions about what you want to study at Lambda and which program schedule works best for you.
 Select your desired program and schedule by clicking on the corresponding icon.